nelbren/nelbren.github.io/en/_posts/2018-12-02-Display_on_Arduino_of_SIB_micropython.md

 - micropython
 - python
 - system
-excerpt: "Visualizatiion in LCD Screen of Arduino of SIB with MicroPython"
+excerpt: "Visualization in LCD Screen of Arduino of SIB with MicroPython"
 header:
   video:
     id: 5TPSlFpfZX4